scikit-hep/boost-histogram/README.md

 ```

 All the normal best-practices for Python apply; Pip should not be very old (Pip
-9 is very old), you should be in a virtual environment, etc. Python 3.8+ is
+9 is very old), you should be in a virtual environment, etc. Python 3.9+ is
 required; for older versions of Python (3.5 and 2.7), `0.13` will be installed
 instead, which is API equivalent to 1.0, but will not be gaining new features.
 1.3.x was the last series to support Python 3.6.
 1.4.x was the last series to
 support Python 3.7.
+1.5.x was the last series to support Python 3.8.

 #### Binaries available: